Dolní Kounice

 Dolní Kounice (/cs/; Kanitz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 2,600 inhabitants.
+It is located in the valley of the Jihlava River.

+The most notable noble owners of Dolní Kounice were the Dietrichstein family, who ruled the town in 1622–1862.
+Dolní Kounice is known for the oldest convent in Moravia, founded in 1183, but it was abolished in the 16th century and is now a ruin.
+The main landmark of the town is the Dolní Kounice Castle.

+Etymology

+The name Kounice is derived from the personal name Kúna (a pet form of the name Konrád), meaning "the village of Kúna's people".
+The prefix Dolní ('lower') distinguished the settlement from nearby Horní Kounice ('upper Kounice').

 Geography

 Dolní Kounice is located about 16 km southwest of Brno.
 It lies in the Bobrava Highlands.
 The highest point is at 335 m above sea level.
 The town is situated in the valley of the Jihlava River.